Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 There are no employment laws that specify which holidays have to be paid time and half: The decision to do so is up to the employer.

-So, for example, any of the federally-recognized holidays mentioned earlier could be eligible for time and a half or double time pay if that’s included in your employer’s holiday pay policy.
-Time and a half pay could also be offered for any other days your employer designates as a holiday.
+Any of the federally-recognized holidays mentioned earlier could be eligible for time-and-a-half or double-time pay if that’s included in your employer’s holiday pay policy.
+Time-and-a-half pay could also be offered for any other days your employer designates as a holiday.

 The only scenario where time and a half is required is if you work overtime during a holiday week.
-And then, your time and a half rate would still be based on your regular hourly wage and the number of hours you worked over 40.
+And then, your time-and-a-half rate would still be based on your regular hourly wage and the number of hours you worked over 40.

 You can earn holiday pay and overtime pay in the same week.
 But overtime calculations are only based on the number of hours you actually worked.
 If you receive holiday pay for eight hours that you didn’t work, those hours wouldn’t count toward your total for overtime pay.